 Before diving deep into the specifics of Snowflake INSERT INTO command, it's helpful to grasp the basic concept of Snowflake tables.
 Snowflake tables are organized into rows (representing records) and columns (representing attributes or properties of a record).
 Tables are defined at the schema level and used for data storage.
 To create a table, use the Snowflake CREATE TABLE statement specifying the table name, column names, and data types.

-Once a table is created, you can start loading data into it using Snowflake INSERT INTO command.
-The core purpose of Snowflake INSERT INTO command is to populate table rows with data.
+Once a table is created, you can start loading data into it using the Snowflake INSERT INTO command.
+The core purpose of the INSERT INTO command is to populate table rows with new data.
 It allows you to take data from various sources and efficiently insert it into Snowflake tables.

 The syntax of Snowflake INSERT INTO is straightforward: